ingomueller-net/docker-presto/README.md

 ```SQL
 CREATE TABLE test (s VARCHAR, i INTEGER) WITH (EXTERNAL_LOCATION = 'hdfs://namenode/test/', FORMAT = 'JSON');
 ```

+For external tables from S3, spin up this service in an EC2 instance, set up an [instance profile](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html) for that instance, and use the `s3a://` protocol instead of `hdfs://`.

 ### Adminstrating the MySQL Databases